 Short battery life

-This faux smoke detector is a discreet option for your entryway, mudroom, or hallway.
+The WNAT Hidden Camera Smoke Detector is a faux smoke detector and inconspicuous option for your entryway, mudroom, or hallway.
 The wireless design can be installed on any ceiling and provides live viewing with 125-degree viewing capabilities.
 This camera also has a built-in motion sensor and night vision to capture movement at all hours of the day.
 After recording movement, the camera will enter standby mode to save power so that all videos can be saved (memory card not included).

-This camera does have a short battery life of only 20 hours and will need to be removed from the smoke detector casing to be charged.
+This camera can only record about 20 hours of footage and must be removed from the smoke detector casing to charge.
 However, standby mode allows the camera to remain charged for 180 days.
-Bear in mind that this camera is not a real smoke detector, and it should not be installed in place of your existing detector.
+Bear in mind that this camera is not a real smoke detector, and you shouldn't install it in place of your existing detector.

 The location where you plan to use your hidden camera will determine the best product for your needs.
 Will you install it in your entryway, hallway, indoor staircase, or outside on your porch, patio, or walkway?
 Is wide-angle viewing necessary, or will a narrower image suffice?

-When considering where you put a camera and what you want it to capture, think about whether you'll place it on your wall, ceiling, or home exterior.
+When considering where you put a camera and what you want it to capture, consider whether you'll place it on your wall, ceiling, or home exterior.
 You can position some options on a shelf, cabinet, or another surface.
 For plug-in models, make sure there's an outlet nearby.

 Another important consideration is the quality of the video.
 "Covert cameras often don't provide the same quality of image that regular cameras do," says security expert Michael A. Silva, CPP, CSC, of Silva Consultants.
 "This is because most covert cameras view through a very small hole that restricts the camera's field of view and limits its light-gathering abilities."
 You'll want to look for a product with at least 720p (pixels) resolution, even better if it's 1080p.
 Otherwise, you may not be able to make out the details in the footage.